sjbowen/layers/README.md

 * selector (optional, 'embedded content reveal' type gazeSpot) - selector of embedded html to be revealed
 * audio (optional, for gazeSpots with audio elements) - array of URLs of audio to be played, i.e. to enable different formats
 * timeout - duration in milliseconds of scene switch or reveal
-* baseopacity - opacity element will return to once move off gazeSpot.
+* baseOpacity - opacity element will return to once move off gazeSpot.
 So, can make elements remain in view if set to 1.0
+* maxOpacity (optional) - maximum opacity embedded element will transition to

 ### manySpotSwitch specific variables:
 * target - scene to switch to